snachodog/choteau_chamber/bylaws.md

 #### **SECTION 1.**

 The Board of Directors will consist of seven (7) voting members and one non-voting member.
-The non-voting member shall be the secretary-treasurer who will serve an unlimited term, dependent upon the secretary-treasurer remaining employed in good standing by the Chamber of Commerce, Inc.
+The non-voting member shall be the secretary/treasurer who will serve an unlimited term, dependent upon the secretary-treasurer remaining employed in good standing by the Chamber of Commerce, Inc.

 #### **SECTION 2.**